Timinator2000/Algorithm_X/05 - generalized exact cover/05 - mrs knuth - actions.md

 # Mrs Knuth Part II - Actions

 Actions in Mrs. Knuth - Part II are identical in format to actions in Mrs. Knuth - Part I. One possible action is needed for each student for each day/hour of the student’s availability.
-The possible actions in our sample are:
+The possible actions in the sample test case are:

 ```text
 ('place student', 'Drew', 'Trombone', 'F', 10)